github/docs/content/desktop/installing-and-configuring-github-desktop/supported-operating-systems.md

 This error can occur when Mandatory ASLR is enabled.
 Enabling Mandatory ASLR affects the MSYS2 core library, which {% data variables.product.prodname_desktop %} relies upon to emulate process forking.

+To troubleshoot
-To troubleshoot this error, either disable Mandatory ASLR or explicitly allow all executables under `<Git>\usr\bin` which depend on MSYS2.
+her disable Mandatory ASLR or explicitly allow all executables under `<Git>\usr\bin` which depend on MSYS2.